ccp5UK/dl-poly/documentation/source/UserManual/data_files/input_files.rst

 #.
 The **coul_extended_exclusion** option will make sure that for all
-   *conventional* (no distance restraints) intra-molecular interactions (bonds, angles, digedrals, inversions) as well as for CB and RB units any intra-core-shell interactions fall within the list of excluded interactions.
+   *conventional* (no distance restraints) intra-molecular interactions (bonds, angles, dihedrals, inversions) as well as for CB and RB units any intra-core-shell interactions fall within the list of excluded interactions.
 This is not a default behaviour.
 The option is also triggered by the **polarisation** directvies.